 The fleet made its way through the torpedoes and was confronted with the Confederate ironclad CSS Tennessee.
 The single warship fought gallantly against the Union Navy but finally surrendered.
 Fort Morgan held out, but eventually fell during a siege from Union troops.

-The 150th Anniversary of the Battle of Mobile Bay was on August 1-3, 2014.
+The 150th Commemoration of the Battle of Mobile Bay was on August 1-3, 2014.
 It took you through the battles with tall ships and artillery fire and a reenactment of the siege of Fort Morgan.
 The event concluded with a surrender ceremony and salute to the colors.
 Souvenirs from the grand event are still available in our museum gift shop.